beetlebytes/beetlebytes/README.md

 BUUUTT byi ;
 - i ramble WAAAY too much ( sumtimes )
-- i also get uncomfortable easily
+- i get uncomfortable at random times , theres not really a trigger for the random moments of uncomfy
 - im not funny at all 💔
 - i may be dry at times, but i try my hardest to not be!!

-*i also dont wanna be friends with weirdos ...sooo heres my dni ;
+heres my dni ;
 - proship/darkship
 - anti recovery
-- people who think IDing as a character is weird/not valid

-  idk what else to put here, sorry!! i might be able 2 add more later, ty for reading!
+- evil people ( lowkey forgot what i meant by this but ill probably remember and change this later )

+  fandoms / interests ! ;
+  - forsaken
+  - phighting!
+  - roblox in general
+  - roblox admins
+  -